firefox-devtools/debugger/docs/debugging-the-debugger.md

 }
 ```

-**Next steps**
+**Next Steps**

-Your mission if you choose to accept it, is to make the pausing do something truly weird.
+Your mission, if you choose to accept it, is to make the pausing do something truly weird.

+Go crazy!
+The only limits here are those in your imagination.

+Once you've have some cool ideas in mind, see if you can implement them successfully.

-### Debugger Philosophy
+## The Debugger Philosophy

-Here's the debugger philosophy in a nutshell.
+Here's the **debugger philosophy** in a nutshell.

-1. When you inspect the running debugger app, you're debugging a web app
+1. When you inspect the running debugger app, you're debugging a web app.
-2. The Debugger like other applications has an API to communicate with the browser
+2. The debugger, like other applications, has an API for communication with the browser.
-3. There's no magic here.
-If you can build a web app, you can hack on the debugger!
+3. There's no magic here!
+If you can build a web app, you can hack on the debugger.
 4. You are the debugger's principal customer.
 Remember, the customer is always right!

 Please let us know if we're missing something zen [here][getting-started-issue].

 ### Next Steps

-Now that you've internalized the debugger philosophy, it's time to start putting this wisdom to use.
+Now that you've internalized the debugger philosophy, it's time to start putting this wisdom to good use.

+Here are a few useful ways you can **share what you've learned** from using and contributing to the Firefox Debugger:

-**Share what you know** Give a talk in school, work, or a local meetup.
-We're willing to bet your audience will not know the debugger is a web app!
-Write a blog post.
-We'd be happy to link to it here and it could go a really long way towards helping a newcomer grok the philosophy.
+* **Give a talk** at your school, at work, or at a local meetup.
+We're willing to bet that your audience won't know the debugger is actually a web app!
+* **Write a blog post.** We'd be happy to link to your post here, and it could go a long way towards helping a newcomer grok our philosophy.

 **Talks**

-* Here are @amitzur's [slides][amit-slides] from his [talk][amit-tweet].
+* Here are Firefox Devtools contributor Amit Zur's (@amitzur) [slides][amit-slides] from his _Javascript Israel_ [talk][amit-tweet] about the debugger, titled _A New Way for OSS @ Mozilla_.

+## Contribute to the Debugger

-## **Contribute back** take a look at how you can start [contributing][contributing].
+Take a look at how you can start [contributing][contributing].
 We would love the help!

 [contributing]: https://github.com/firefox-devtools/debugger.html/blob/master/.github/CONTRIBUTING.md
 [getting-setup]: ./getting-setup.md